franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

     - Test that you see all uploads in the `ticketxpress-events` folder.
     - Test that you cannot delete an uploaded object in the SFTP.

+## Test the email notifications:

+- Upload a new file.
+- Make sure that we receive an email notification when the file has been uploaded.

 ## Test the Cloudwatch Logs:

 After each of the following operations, check that there is a new entry in the log group for the transfer server: